: Alert :

 Routesetters are a unique mix of an industrial athlete, craftsman, artisan, choreographer, and product designer.
 They are well-versed in a variety of climbing and movement styles.
 They constantly evolve the craft as the needs of our community change and welcome your feedback.

-Ed Pandolfino - Head Routesetter
+Ed Pandolfino - Assistant Director of Routesetting

 Outside the climbing gym, Eddie likes to spend time with his dog Annie, and immerse himself in the virtual realms of World of Warcraft and Apex Legends.

-Hans Ma - Routesetter
+Hans Ma - Assistant Head Routesetter

 Hans is a routesetter with a passion for climbing.
 He brings a creative and strategic approach to his work, crafting challenging routes that push climbers to their limits.
 Hans’ dedication to the LIC community has made him a well-known member of the community.
 He has become known for his meticulous attention to detail and commitment to fostering a dynamic climbing experience.